codeplaysoftware/portBLAS/doc/MissingFeatures.md

 ## Missing Features

-The following is a list of features missing to match the support from [oneAPI oneMKL BLAS](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/onemkl/source/domains/blas/blas).
+The following is a list of features missing in portBLAS for supporting entirely the [oneAPI oneMKL BLAS interface](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/onemkl/source/domains/blas/blas).
-The order does not imply any priority.
+The order does not reflect any kind of priority.

-For questions regarding input types or operators support, please refer to this [documentation](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/onemkl/source/domains/blas/blas)
+For questions regarding input types or operators support, please refer to this the link above.

 - Add row-major support to level-1 operators.
 - Add row-major support to level-2 operators.